AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-upload-existing-files.md

 ![](images/upload-file.png){width="350"}

-After you start the upload, the status is shown in the **Upload Assets** dialog, displaying the upload progress as a percentage for each file being uploaded.
+After you start the upload, the status is shown in the **Upload Assets** dialog, displaying the upload progress for each file being uploaded.
 If you need to stop the operation before it completes, you can cancel the upload at any time by selecting the **Cancel** option or selecting the Cancel icon.
 Cancelling the operation terminates the upload, and the file is not added to the repository.

 ![](images/upload-status.png){width="350"}